ldoolitt/test2/specs.md

 The microcontroller programming, in contrast, is application-independent and intended to be trusted.
 It will therefore be programmed on the bench only, not remotely.

-The primary on-board oscillator will be a White-Rabbit-compatible 125 MHz VCXO.
-Additional on-board oscillators will be kept to a minimum, perhaps zero.

 Board bring-up and some initial debugging will use an on-board FT4232 USB adapter; turn-on instructions and an associated OpenOCD configuration file